 - You send or receive an email to a client where you have not been included in that client's security.

-A team member who has access to that client needs to include you in the access.
+An FYI administrator needs to include you in the access.

 Internal users email address is a Client email address